smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 communication with OpCon.

 :::note
 For IBM i 6.1 (formerly known as IBM i V6R1) or a newer version of the operating system, the PWRDWNSYS command supports a new function where F16=Confirm must be pressed at the console display device in order to allow the system to power down.
 This feature must be suppressed in order for the Restricted Mode script to use the PWRDWN Action code, otherwise an operator must be present to respond to the console display.
-The F16=Confirm function may be suppressed by using the keyword and value CONFIRM(\*NO) with the PWRDWNSYS command, or it may also be suppressed by setting the environment variable QIBM_PWRDWNSYS_CONFIRM to \'\*NO\'.
+The F16=Confirm function may be suppressed by using the keyword and value CONFIRM(\*NO) with the PWRDWNSYS command, or it may also be suppressed by setting the environment variable QIBM_PWRDWNSYS_CONFIRM to '\*NO'.
 :::

 This document includes an excerpt from IBM documentation, following, as